jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_73.md

 		]
 	},
 	{
-		"funcName":"Management of operation & maintenance and data monitoring", "funcContent":[
+		"funcName":"Management of Operation & Maintenance and Data Monitoring", "funcContent":[
 			{
 				"funcName":"",